-JPMorgan Securities is a registered broker-dealer and FCM and, accordingly, is subject to Rule 15c3-1 under the Net Capital Rule and Rule 1.17 under the CFTC.
+JPMorgan Securities is a registered broker-dealer and FCM and, accordingly, is subject to SEC Rule 15c3-1 under the Net Capital Rule and Rule 1.17 under the CFTC.
 The SEC has approved JPMorgan Securities' use of Appendix E of the Net Capital Rule, which establishes alternative net capital requirements ("net capital") for broker-dealers that are part of entities subject to consolidated supervision at the ultimate holding company level.
-Appendix E allows JPMorgan Securities to calculate net capital charges for market risk and derivatives-related credit risk based on mathematical models provided that it holds tentative net capital in excess of \$1 billion and net capital in excess of \$500 million.
-JPMorgan Securities is also required to notify the SEC in the event that tentative net capital is less than \$5 billion.
-JPMorgan Securities is also subject to the CFTC's minimum financial requirements which require the maintenance of net capital, as defined, equal to 8% of customer risk maintenance margin requirements, all as defined in the capital rules of the CFTC.
+Appendix E allows JPMorgan Securities to calculate net capital charges for market risk and derivatives-related credit risk based on mathematical models provided that it holds tentative net capital in excess of \$1.0 billion and net capital in excess of \$500 million.
+JPMorgan Securities is also required to notify the SEC in the event that tentative net capital is less than \$5.0 billion.
+Under these rules, JPMorgan Securities is required to maintain minimum net capital, as defined, of not less than the greater of: (i) 2% of aggregate debit items arising from customer transactions, as defined in the Net Capital Rule, plus excess margin collateral on resale agreements; or (ii) 8% of customer risk maintenance margin requirements plus 8% of non-customer risk maintenance margin requirements, all as defined in the capital rules of the CFTC.
+FINRA may require a member firm to reduce its business if its net capital is less than 4% of aggregate debit items and may prohibit a member firm from expanding its business or paying cash dividends if its net capital is less than 5% of aggregate debit items.